petercz1/webcomponents_pubsub/README.md

  Total                  13          477          385           33           59
  ```
 ### how does it work?
-Object that have something to say publish the type of
+Object that have something to say publish the type of news item and an object of data

 ![](demo.gif)